anasty17/mirror-leech-telegram-bot/README.md

 sudo docker run mirror-bot
 ```

-## Using service accounts for uploading to avoid user rate limit
+# Using service accounts for uploading to avoid user rate limit
+For Service Account to work, you must set USE_SERVICE_ACCOUNTS="True" in config file or environment variables
 Many thanks to [AutoRClone](https://github.com/xyou365/AutoRclone) for the scripts
-### Generating service accounts
+## Generating service accounts
 Step 1.
-Generate service accounts [What is service account](https://cloud.google.com/iam/docs/service-accounts) [How to use service account in rclone](https://rclone.org/drive/#service-account-support).
+Generate service accounts [What is service account](https://cloud.google.com/iam/docs/service-accounts)
 ---------------------------------
 Let us create only the service accounts that we need.
 **Warning:** abuse of this feature is not the aim of autorclone and we do **NOT** recommend that you make a lot of projects, just one project and 100 sa allow you plenty of use, its also possible that overabuse might get your projects banned by google.